-One time, emerging from a house of ill repute, the monk encountered a young man going there -- a prodigal fellow, who with an insult struck him on the cheek and cried out that the monk was a disgrace to the Name of Christ.
-The monk answered him: "Believe me, that after me, humble man that I be, thou also shalt receive such a blow on the cheek, that will have all Alexandria thronging to thine cry."
+One time, emerging from a house of ill repute, the Monk encountered a young man going there -- a prodigal fellow, who with an insult struck him on the cheek and cried out that the Monk was a disgrace to the name of Christ.
+The Monk answered him: "Believe me, that after me, humble man that I be, you also shall receive such a blow on the cheek, that will have all Alexandria thronging to your cry."

-When the youth finally came to his senses after several hours, he then rushed off to the cell of the monk, calling out: "Have mercy on me, O servant of God, for I have sinned against thee."
-At the door of the cell he came fully to his senses and he told those gathered there about his former encounter with St Vitalios.
+When the youth finally came to his senses after several hours, he then rushed off to the cell of the Monk, calling out: "Have mercy on me, O servant of God, for I have sinned against you."
+At the door of the cell he came fully to his senses and he told those gathered there about his former encounter with Saint Vitalios.
 Then the youth knocked on the door of the cell, but he received no answer.
-When they broke in the door, they then saw that the monk was dead, on his knees before an icon.
-In his hand was a scroll with the words: "Men of Alexandria, judge not beforehand, til the Lord cometh, the Righteous Judge".
+When they broke in the door, they then saw that the Monk was dead, on his knees before an icon.
+In his hand was a scroll with the words: "Men of Alexandria, judge not beforehand, til the Lord comes, the Righteous Judge".

-When the women who had been saved by St Vitalios learned about his death, they gathered together and told everyone about the virtues and mercy of the Saint.
+When the women who had been saved by Saint Vitalios learned about his death, they gathered together and told everyone about the virtues and mercy of the Saint.

-St John the Merciful also rejoiced, in that he had not believed the calumniators, and that a righteous man had not been condemned.
-And then together with the throng of repentant women, converted by St Vitalios, the holy Patriarch solemnly conveyed his remains throughout all the city and gave them reverent burial.
-And from that time many of the Alexandria people made themselves a promise to judge no one.
+Saint John the Merciful also rejoiced, in that he had not believed the calumniators, and that a righteous man had not been condemned.
+And then together with the throng of repentant women, converted by Saint Vitalios, the holy Patriarch solemnly conveyed his remains throughout all the city and gave them reverent burial.
+And from that time many of the Alexandrian people made themselves a promise to judge no one.